Paul Körner: Nazi-Party career

 In April 1942, the recently appointed Reich Minister of Armaments and Munitions, Albert Speer, proposed that Göring establish a Central Planning Board within the Four Year Plan.
 Göring approved it with the condition that Körner become a member.
 The new Board was charged with making more efficient use of raw materials and manpower in directing the German war economy.
 The Board requisitioned labor with the full knowledge that their demands would be supplied by foreign forced labor, including prisoners of war.
-Körner served on the Board from 1942 to the end of the regime in 1945.
+Körner served on the Board from 1942 to the end of the Nazi regime in 1945.

 In addition, Körner was also chairman of the supervisory board of the ore mining and ironworks conglomerate Reichswerke Hermann Göring from July 1937 to 1942.
-This organization also employed forced foreign labor and prisoners of war.
+This organization employed forced foreign labor and prisoners of war.
 He was also chairman of the board of directors of Mining and Smelting Works East (Berg und Hüttenwerksgesellschaft Ost) from 20 August 1941 to 31 March 1943.
-This Reich-owned monopoly was the principal exploitation and plundering entity with respect to coal and iron industrial plants in occupied Russia.
+This Reich-owned monopoly "was the principal spoliation agency of the Reich with respect to industrial plants in occupied Russia" through which Körner "actively participated in … the plundering and spoliation of industrial properties".

 Apart from his governmental positions, Körner had a long career with the SS.
 He was promoted to SS-Gruppenführer in March 1934, and served in the SS Senior District East (Oberabschnitt Ost) headquartered in Berlin from 1 October 1934 through 1 April 1936 when he was transferred to the staff of the Reichsführer-SS.
 His final promotion to SS-Obergruppenführer came on 30 January 1942.
 He also held a commission in the military, as Göring made him a Major in the Luftwaffe reserves in 1936 and promoted him to Oberstleutnant in February 1942.

-Postwar life
+Post-war life

 At the end the war, Körner was arrested by the Allies.
 On 12 March 1946, Körner testified in Göring’s defense as a witness before the International Military Tribunal in Nuremberg.
 Later put on trial himself, on 11 April 1949 he was convicted of war crimes at the Ministries Trial and sentenced to fifteen years in prison.
 Körner was found guilty of crimes against peace, war crimes, crimes against humanity and membership in a criminal organization.
-His sentence was reduced to ten years on 31 January 1951, and he was released from Landsberg Prison on 16 December 1951 as a result of an amnesty.
+Körner's sentence was reduced to ten years on 31 January 1951.
+He was released from Landsberg Prison on 16 December 1951 as a result of an amnesty.
 He died on 29 November 1957.